Corridors of Blood

-Corridors of Blood (aka Doctor from Seven Dials) is a 1958 British-American period drama film directed by Robert Day and starring Boris Karloff and Christopher Lee.
+Corridors of Blood (aka Doctor from Seven Dials) is a 1958 period drama film directed by Robert Day and starring Boris Karloff and Christopher Lee.
+It was written by Jean Scott Rogers.
 The original music score was composed by Buxton Orr.
-It was released in England in 1958.

-The film was marketed with the tagline "Tops in Terror!" in the US where MGM only released it in 1962 as a double feature with an Italian import called Werewolf in a Girls' Dormitory.
+The film was marketed with the tagline "Tops in Terror!" in the US where MGM only released it in 1962 as a double feature with the Italian film Werewolf in a Girls' Dormitory (1961).

 Plot

-An 1840s British surgeon, Dr. Thomas Bolton (Boris Karloff) experiments with anesthetic gases in an effort to make surgery pain-free.
+An 1840s British surgeon, Dr. Thomas Bolton, experiments with anesthetic gases in an effort to make surgery pain-free.
 While doing so, his demonstration before a panel of his peers ends in a horrific mishap with his patient awakening under the knife; he is forced to leave his position in disgrace.
-To complicate matters, he becomes addicted to the gases and gets involved with a gang of criminals, led by Black Ben (Francis de Wolff) and his henchman Resurrection Joe (Christopher Lee).
-Unfortunately, this shady partnership leads Bolton to further ruin, culminating in his unwitting participation in murder — for which he becomes the first victim of a blackmail scheme.
+To complicate matters, he becomes addicted to the gases and gets involved with a gang of criminals, led by Black Ben and his henchman Resurrection Joe.
+Unfortunately, this shady partnership leads Bolton to further ruin, culminating in his unwitting participation in murder, for which he becomes the first victim of a blackmail scheme.

+The key ingredient in Bolton's experiments is opium, which one evening causes him to wander into The Seven Dials tavern in a haze and leave his scientific notebook behind.
+When he finally realizes where it is, Black Ben blackmails him into signing false death certificates for its return.

+When Bolton is suspended from duty, his supply of chemicals is cut off.
+Bolton and Resurrection Joe burgle the hospital supply room one night, but Joe senselessly murders the night watchman in the process.
+Bolton loses himself in his inhalations to "forget" this.

+Inspector Donovan, suspicious of the forged death certificates, leads a massive police raid on the tavern.
+The corpulent Black Ben falls to his death while attempting to climb to the roof.
+Joe stabs Bolton to death, but not before Bolton throws acid in his face.

+Several years later Bolton's son Jonathan succeeds in completing his father's experiments with the approval of the medical community.